-The Czech Republic does not have a specific system in place to monitor imported genetics of clones.
-The EU blanket ban on cloning of farm animals is not seen as appropriate, as it may prevent farmers from preserving some valuable genetic material.
+The Czech Republic does not have a specific system in place to monitor imported genetics of cloned animals or the offspring of cloned animals.
+The EU ban on cloning of farm animals is not seen as appropriate by the Czech agricultural sector, as it may prevent farmers from preserving some valuable genetic material.